- A-level Economics (All boards)

 To ensure students are making progress, I set achievable, short term goals as part of their journey towards longer term outcomes.
 This fills them with the confidence needed to achieve their targets, as well as making the final exam seem less daunting.
 Walking students through past papers and mark schemes, to ensure they have a full understanding of the criteria against which they will finally be assessed, is an efficient, time-effective part of the process.

 What I do when I am not tutoring

-Having recently finished my studies in Leeds, I will spend the remaining weeks of the summer as a punting tour guide at the Magdalen Bridge Boathouse, Oxford, until I begin tutoring again the start of the next academic year.
-A keen sportsman, I love to spend my spare time keeping fit and socialising with friends through a variety of sports, such as football, tennis and cycling.
-I travelled widely in South East Asia during my gap year and have been lucky enough to enjoy many family holidays in many countries across Europe, a particularly memorable highlight being a two week cycle ride down the Danube.
+I am a keen sportsman, I love to spend my spare time keeping fit and socialising with friends through a variety of sports, such as football, tennis and cycling.
+I travelled widely in South East Asia during my gap year and have been lucky enough to enjoy many holidays in countries across Europe, a particularly memorable highlight being a two week cycle ride down the Danube.

 'Lovely manner, engaging activities, made learning fun.'
 (Mother of 9 year old in studying English in Shanghai).